Shahad109/SOC-Lab/Endpoint-Intrusion-Detection/README.md

 ## Description

-The execution phase marks the point at which the delivered payload is launched on the victim's system.
-In this scenario, the employee executed the downloaded **EndpointHealthCheck.ps1** script after receiving a routine IT notification requesting a scheduled endpoint health check.
+The exploitation phase begins when the victim executes the delivered payload, allowing the attacker to gain code execution on the target system.
+In this scenario, the employee followed the instructions provided in the simulated IT notification and executed the downloaded **EndpointHealthCheck.ps1** script.

-Although the script appeared to be a legitimate administrative tool, it had been modified during the weaponization phase to include additional commands beyond its intended functionality.
-Once executed, the script initiated several system discovery commands and generated Windows process creation events recorded by Sysmon.
+Although the script appeared to be a legitimate administrative tool, it had been modified during the weaponization phase to include malicious functionality.
+Once executed, the script initiated the attack and generated Windows process creation events recorded by Sysmon.

-From the SOC analyst's perspective, the investigation began by identifying the suspicious PowerShell process, determining how it was launched, and analyzing the processes it spawned.
-By correlating these events, the analyst reconstructed the execution chain and confirmed that the delivered script had successfully run on the endpoint.
+From the SOC analyst's perspective, the first objective was to determine whether the downloaded script had been executed and identify the process responsible for launching it.
+By analyzing Sysmon Process Creation events, the analyst reconstructed the execution chain and confirmed that the attack had progressed beyond the delivery phase.

-This phase provides the first clear evidence that the attack progressed beyond delivery and entered active execution.
+This phase represents the initial compromise of the endpoint and provides the first observable evidence of malicious activity within the environment.

 ## SOC Investigation